 There are several government agencies and organizations that seek candidates with degrees in philosophy.
 The list below provides a few examples of federal agencies and organizations where degree holders might find employment.

-While many of the major job search engines will have several positions to choose from, those listed below are specific to the philosophy field.
+While many of the major job search engines will have positions in several fields to choose from, the list below is specific to the philosophy field.

 Involvement in professional organizations is a great way to stay up-to-date on new technology, tools, and best practices in your field.
 Professional organizations are also a great networking opportunity.
 Below are a few professional organizations you may be interested in as a philosophy major.